NicklasVraa/NovaOS/README.md

 4. Run through the guided installation.

 ## Post-Install Suggestions
-- Uninstall penguins-eggs, if you don't plan on sharing your system.
-- Use the built-in updater or the terminal to update the system.
+- Use the built-in updater or the terminal to update the system using `sudo apt update`